 Our independence from the vendor community is important as it ensures that our consultants provide objective unbiased guidance throughout the process.
 The firm has a good working relationship with all of the primary software vendors which ensures that your selection process will get the attention it deserves.

-With no interest in any one technology, BCG can quickly help you find the best solution for your organization.
+With no interest in any one technology, Burger Consulting Group can quickly help you find the best solution for your organization.

 Experience with the Vendors and Products